Confluence in. Branded website out.

 Support articles

-Turn useful help articles into public pages for customers and users.
+Turn useful help articles into a customer-facing knowledge base.

 Release notes